2 PICARD overview

 -debug

-Enable debugging output, listing primitive entry and exits points, timing and calls to algorithm engines.
+Enable debugging output, listing primitive entry and exit points, timing and calls to algorithm engines.

 -log sfhx

-Control where text output is displayed either on the terminal screen (s), a log file (f), HTML log file (h) or to an X-window (x).
-Default is fx; for most recipes, sf is recommended.
+Similar to ORAC-DR, this option controls whether the pipeline output is logged to the terminal screen (s), log file (f), html log file (h) or to an X-window (x).
+The default is fx.
+To avoid opening an X-window, sf is recommended.

 -nodisplay

 Do not launch the display system.
-No data will be displayed and GWM, Gaia etc windows will not be opened.
+No data will be displayed, and GWM, GAIA, etc. windows will not be launched.

-Multiple suffices can be supplied using a comma separator, e.g. -recsuffix QL1,QL2
+Multiple suffices can be supplied using a comma separator.

 Recipe behaviour can be controlled by specifying a recipe parameters file.
 This is a file in INI format with a block per recipe name.